rectorphp/rector/README.md

         - '*/src/*/Tests/*'
 ```

-Do you want to use whole set, except that one rule?
+Do you want to use a whole set, except that one rule?
 Exclude it:

 ```yaml
 # rector.yaml